Best Travel (Miles) Credit Cards in Switzerland of March 2026

 Travel cards win if you're flying frequently and willing to optimize redemptions (especially for business class where you can get 2-5x value).
 Cashback cards win if you fly occasionally and want guaranteed returns without playing the points game.
 Most Swiss residents don't travel enough to justify premium travel cards, honestly.

-How We Rate Travel Credit Cards
+How We Rate Travel (miles) Credit Cards

 100+cards rated